axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-has-evolved.markdown

 </div>

 <h1>Community</h1>
- <p>Doug Kirkpatrick, self-management extraordinaire, introduced me to Jose and the three of us, Adrian, Jose, and I, ended up meeting every week for about a year and an alternative system based on <em>contributions</em> started to take shape.</p>
+ <p>Doug Kirkpatrick, self-management extraordinaire, introduced me to Jose and the three of us, Adrian, Jose, and I, ended up meeting every week for about a year.
+An alternative system based on <em>contributions</em>, rather than money, started to take shape.</p>
- <p>We also started writing <em>Radical Companies</em> (<a href="https://www.amazon.com/dp/B0CW1HV3SK" target="_blank">Amazon</a>) out of frustration that even luminaries, but they did not have valuable answers, either.</p>
+ <p>We also started writing <em>Radical Companies</em> (<a href="https://www.amazon.com/dp/B0CW1HV3SK" target="_blank">Amazon</a>) out of frustration that even luminaries did not have valuable answers, either.</p>

 <h1>Fiat &amp; Radical</h1>
  <p>The alternative we were working on Jose called <em>Radical</em>.
 No violence, no punishing or killing the bad guys, no revolution.
 Radical was simply an alternative to the invisible Fiat system we lived in.</p>